Abergwesyn: Church and chapel

+Originally a chapel of ease to Llangammarch Wells, St David's later became a parish church, but was last used as such in the mid-19th century.
+It stands within the remnants of a churchyard and is linked to Dewi's Well (a holy well or fount).

-In 1740 the curate in the parishes of Llanwrtyd, Llanfihangel Abergwesyn and Llanddewi Abergwesyn, was Wales' most famous hymn-writer William Williams Pantycelyn.
+In 1740 the curate in the parishes of Llanwrtyd, Llanfihangel Abergwesyn and Llanddewi Abergwesyn, was Wales' most famous hymn-writer William Williams Pantycelyn (1717–1791).
 Llanddewi Abergwesyn parish was united with Llanfihangel Abergwesyn parish in 1885, and separate marriage registers were not kept thereafter.
 Parish registers are held, at the National Library of Wales and/or Powys Archives for baptisms 1813–1984, marriages 1813–1873, burials 1813-1986 and banns 1826-1862 and 1957–1959.
 Also, at Cardiff Central Library and NLW, are records of baptisms 1738–1812, marriages 1738-56 and 1765–1812, and burials 1738–1812.
 Bishops' Transcripts, for various periods, are also held at NLW.

-Moriah Welsh Independent Chapel was built in 1828 and rebuilt in 1867.
-It is built of whitewashed stone, in the Vernacular style with a gable entry plan and flat headed windows.
-It has a later porch entrance through one gable with a later nineteenth-century platform pulpit set beyond the pews.
-There is a lean-to store and/or stable down one side and the pulpit end and other side elevation have two rectangular sash-windows each with late-nineteenth century coloured border glazing.
-There is a flat plain boarded ceiling and memorial tablets on the walls.
-The chapel was still in use in 2001, but had closed by 2010.
+The Moriah Welsh Independent Chapel, initially constructed in 1828 and later rebuilt in 1867, is characterized by its whitewashed stone construction and follows the vernacular architectural style.
+It is entered through a gabled porch and contains a platform pulpit dating from the late 19th century.
+The pulpit end of the chapel and the opposite side have two rectangular sash windows; each of these have late 19th-century coloured border glazing.
+Although the chapel remained in use as of 2001, it had ceased operations by 2010.